danielfcollier/py-umik-base-app/docs/posts/03 - Low Barrier.md

 One of the biggest misconceptions in audio programming is that you need a lab full of expensive equipment to get started.

-When I released `umik-base-app`, a Python toolkit for the MiniDSP UMIK-1, I didn't want it to be a "walled garden" for audiophiles.
+When I released `umik-base-app`, a Python toolkit for miniDSP UMIK series microphones, I didn't want it to be a "walled garden" for audiophiles.
 I wanted it to be a playground for anyone curious about how sound works in code.

 *Whether you have a professional measurement microphone or just the webcam mic built into your laptop, you can start analyzing audio **today**.*